 The Class 4 and 5 programs are designed to allow for a gradual transition from the self-contained Lower School environment to a departmentalized Upper School.
-As the students move up to Classes 6 and 7, they remain active both inside and outside the classroom through school trips to Cape Cod and Boston, a laptop immersion program, athletics and service-learning opportunities.
+As the students move up to Classes 6 and 7, they remain active both inside and outside the classroom through overnight school trips, Chapin’s 1-1 laptop program for students in Classes 6-12, athletics and service-learning opportunities.

 Our students leave Middle School with the skills and confidence necessary to succeed in Upper School, and with the desire and commitment to become active members of the larger community.